 Disable IPv6 on Windows

-This can be done by right-clicking the Command Prompt application and selecting Run as administrator from the contextual menu.
+Accomplish this by right-clicking the Command Prompt application and selecting Run as administrator from the contextual menu.
 While in this elevated command prompt, type

 netsh interface teredo set state disabled and hit Enter.